 - listen to birdsongs on nature’s playlist

-- after setting out clothes on line, take 5 mins. to sit in the yard/on the deck and just be
+- after setting out clothes on line, take a few moments (or more) to sit in the yard/on the deck or in the gallery and just be

-- listening to a podcast / YouTube tutorial
+- listening to Scripture or a YouTube tutorial

-- having a look around the garden to note any plants that may need tending to (at another time)
+- having a look around the garden to make a note of any plants that may need tending to (at another time)

 - observing any new flowers and picking some for a bouquet to set in the house

-Ask everyone in the house to please set clothes that need to be washed, in one central area or in a designated spot per person in the same zone, so there’s some sort of structure.
-That way, you won’t be collecting items throughout the house, like it’s some sort o’ smell n’ seek treasure-hunt.
-Eeek!
+Ask everyone in the house to please set clothes that need to be washed, in one central area or a designated spot per person in the same area, so there’s some sort of structure.
+That way, you won’t be collecting random items throughout the house and possibly missing something that was due for a wash.

-Set a laundry day and time-frame.
+Set a laundry day and time-frame, as much as you can.
 Right now, it’s ‘hurricane season’ in Barbados and this year’s had far more rain than usual, so assigning a specific day doesn’t always work for hanging clothes on the line outside.
 It doesn’t need to be set in stone, but assigning a rhythm helps make doing laundry a priority and subconsciously something to look forward to especially when you align it with other things you enjoy (like the activities mentioned above.)

-Thank You for limbs that can lift and fold these clothes
+Thank You Heavenly Father for a new day, sound mind and able limbs that can lift and fold these clothes

-Thank You for that light introduction to my neighbour as she does the same across the wall
+Thank You for the opportunity to greet a neighbour as she does the same over the fence

-…sometimes, laundry day is one that’s filled with a calm sense of quietness – and other times, there are sprinkled sighs of fatigue in between deep purposeful breaths.
-On days when unexpected rain pelts down on almost-dry-clothes, and “aww-mannnn” springs into my thoughts, it’s an instant prompt to check myself and ask for any ingratitude to be weeded out and thankfulness to be invited in.
+Most times, laundry day is filled with quiet contentment- and other times, there are sprinkled sighs of fatigue in between deep purposeful breaths.
+Yet always, it ends in clean and freshly fragrant clothes.
+On days when unexpected rain pelts down on almost-dry-clothes, and frustration springs into my thoughts, it’s an instant reminder to check myself and ask for any ingratitude to be weeded out and for thankfulness to be invited in.

-Household duties may not always include sunshine smiles, but we don’t have to let these tasks hold our joy hostage…we can choose how we approach them, and look for the bright side within the moments we’re taking care of them.
+Household duties may not always include bright smiles, but we don’t have to let these tasks hold our joy hostage…we can choose how we approach them, and look for the bright side within the gifted moments we’re taking care of them.